 Top Universities and Colleges in Malaysia

-The higher education system in Malaysia are improving every year and boasts top colleges and universities.
+The higher education system in Malaysia is improving every year and boasts top colleges and universities.
 Most of them have been recognised not just locally, but also abroad.
-In fact, five of them are even in Asia’s top 100 universities, with Universiti Malaya (UM) sitting on top 24 according to QS University Rankings: Asia 2018.
-Here are the best universities in Malaysia.
+To put together this list, we referred to both the internationally-recognised QS World University Rankings and the prestigious Malaysian rating system, SETARA.

 To give you a general idea of the tuition fees of Malaysian universities you can see the ranges per level below.